Piping and plumbing fitting: Diverter tee

 This specialized type of tee fitting is used primarily in pressurized hydronic heating systems to divert a portion of the flow from the main line into a side branch connected to a radiator or heat exchanger.
 The diverter tee allows the flow in the main line, even when the side branch is shut down and not calling for heat.
 Diverter tees must be heeded with directional markings; a tee installed backwards will function very poorly.

 Cross

-Crosses, also known as four-way fittings or cross branch lines, have one inlet and three outlets (or vice versa), and often have a solvent-welded sockets or female-threaded ends.
+Crosses, also known as four-way fittings or cross branch lines, have one inlet and three outlets (or vice versa), and often have solvent-welded sockets or female-threaded ends.
 Cross fittings may stress pipes as temperatures change because they are at the center of four connection points.
 A tee is steadier than a cross; it behaves like a three-legged stool, and a cross behaves like a four-legged stool.
 Geometrically, any three non-collinear points can self-consistently define a plane; three legs are inherently stable, whereas four points overdetermine a plane and can be inconsistent, resulting in physical stress on a fitting.

 Crosses are common in fire sprinkler systems (where stress caused by thermal expansion is not generally an issue), but are not common in plumbing.